 Technical Experts must disclose any financial conflicts of interest greater than $5,000 and any other relevant business or professional conflicts of interest.
 Because of their unique clinical or content expertise, individuals are invited to serve as Technical Experts and those who present with potential conflicts may be retained.
 The AHRQ TOO and the EPC work to balance, manage, or mitigate any potential conflicts of interest identified.

-VII.
+VIII.
 Peer Reviewers

 Peer reviewers are invited to provide written comments on the draft report based on their clinical, content, or methodological expertise.
 The EPC considers all peer review comments on the draft report in preparation of the final report.
 Peer reviewers do not participate in writing or editing of the final report or other products.
 The final report does not necessarily represent the views of individual reviewers.
 The EPC will complete a disposition of all peer review comments.
 The disposition of comments for systematic reviews and technical briefs will be published three months after the publication of the evidence report.